Resident Evil: Revelations: Plot

 After awakening in separate rooms, Jill and Parker reunite and encounter FBC agent Raymond Vester, who refuses to explain his presence on the ship.
 The pair also witness a video from Veltro, who reveal their plan to infect one-fifth of the Earth's oceans with the T-Abyss—a new strain of T-virus—in retaliation to the destruction of their forces in Terragrigia by the FBC.
 Chris and Jessica reach the Zenobia and reunite with Jill and Parker.
 They are confronted by Raymond disguised as a Veltro agent, but Jessica shoots him.
 The group separates, with Jill and Chris working together to find the laboratory used to manufacture the T-Abyss aboard the ship.
 In the laboratory, they neutralize the virus and are confronted by Lansdale via a video uplink, revealing that he worked with Veltro in the Terragrigia panic to increase the FBC's funding and international influence.
 Meanwhile, Parker turns his gun on Jessica after he secretly learned from Raymond that she is a mole for the FBC, prompting her to trigger the ship's self-destruct sequence and escape.

 Although Jill and Chris escape the ship before its destruction, Parker falls off a catwalk.
 O'Brian reveals that he had orchestrated the events they had been through to uncover evidence of Lansdale's involvement in the attack on Terragrigia.
 Data recovered by Keith and Quint reveals that Lansdale sank a sister ship within the ruins of Terragrigia to eliminate any incriminating evidence.
-Lansdale arrests O'Brian, while Jill and Chris go to the sister ship, where they find Veltro's leader Jack Norman and learn he survived the solar ray blast by injecting himself with T-Abyss, plotting to expose Lansdale by releasing video footage of his meetings with Veltro, but had grown delusional since then.
-The pair defeat Norman and take his video evidence, which they broadcast.
+Lansdale arrests O'Brian, while Jill and Chris go to the sister ship, where they find Veltro's leader Jack Norman and learn he survived the solar ray blast by injecting himself with T-Abyss, plotting to expose Lansdale by releasing video footage of his meetings with Veltro, but had grown delusional.
+The pair defeat Norman and take his video evidence to broadcast.
 As a result, O'Brian is released and the FBC is dissolved.
 Parker is found a month later in Malta, after Raymond was found to have faked his death and saved him from the ship's destruction.
 In a post-credits scene, Raymond gives Jessica a sample of the T-Abyss at a cafe.
 When asked why he saved Parker, he responds, "I have my reasons."